Azure/communication-ui-library/packages/acs-chat-selector/review/acs-chat-selector.api.md

 import { ChatParticipant } from '@azure/communication-chat';
 import { ChatThreadClient } from '@azure/communication-chat';
 import { CommunicationIdentifier } from '@azure/communication-common';
+import { ContextualMenuItem } from 'react-components';
 import { DeclarativeChatClient } from '@azure/acs-chat-declarative';
 import { MessageStatus } from '@azure/acs-chat-declarative';
 import { default as React_2 } from 'react';
 import { ReactElement } from 'react';
 import * as reselect from 'reselect';
 import { TypingIndicator } from '@azure/acs-chat-declarative';
+import { WebUiChatParticipant } from 'react-components';

 // @public (undocumented)
 export type BaseSelectorProps = {